lyz-code/blue-book/docs/vim_plugin_development.md

 The plugin repo has some examples in the tests directory.

+Check [org-checkbox](https://github.com/massix/org-checkbox.nvim/blob/trunk/lua/orgcheckbox/init.lua) to see a simple one )
 [Miguel Crespo has created a nice tutorial too](https://miguelcrespo.co/posts/how-to-write-a-neovim-plugin-in-lua)
 # [The anatomy of a Neovim plugin](https://miguelcrespo.co/posts/how-to-write-a-neovim-plugin-in-lua)